-Educating your child at home is a big decision and will require a great deal of your time and energy, but when properly engaged in your child's education it can be a beneficial and satisfying experience for both parents and children.
+Educating your child at home is a big decision.
+It requires a great deal of your time and energy.
+When you're involved in your child's education, it can be rewarding for everyone involved.

-You will not receive any financial assistance, so there will be expenses including:
+You will not receive any financial help, so there will be expenses.
+These include:

 • costs associated with teaching resources